DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_4.md

 | Purpose | Invokes module under test     | Responds to calls from module under test |
 | Example | Main() calling sub-function   | Dummy function returning fixed value     |

+---

+## ✅ **Acceptance Testing**

+- List the levels or phases of testing.
+(Unit, Integration, System, Acceptance) (2021 C Q4(b))

+📘 *(2021 – C Q4(b))*

+### **Definition:**

+Final testing phase performed to ensure the system is ready for **delivery and use by end-users**.

+### **Types:**

+1. **Alpha Testing:**
+   Conducted by internal users/developers in a controlled environment.
+2. **Beta Testing:**
+   Done by external users/customers in the real environment.

+### **Purpose:**

+* Verify that software meets **business requirements**.
+* Ensure **usability and customer satisfaction**.

+Acceptance Testing is a type of software testing that is done to check whether the software is ready to be used by the user or customer.
+The main goal of acceptance testing is to confirm that the software meets the user requirements and business needs.
+It is usually the final testing performed before the software is released.

+Acceptance testing is done after system testing is completed.
+In this testing, the focus is not on internal code or technical details, but on real user behavior and expectations.
+The software is tested to see whether it works correctly in real-life situations and whether it solves the problem for which it was created.

+This testing is generally performed by the end users, clients, or customers, and sometimes by testers who act like real users.
+Acceptance testing helps in building confidence that the software is stable, usable, and acceptable for delivery.
+If the software passes acceptance testing, it is considered approved for release.

+The biggest advantage of acceptance testing is that it ensures customer satisfaction.
+However, if problems are found at this stage, fixing them can be time-consuming and costly, because the software is almost complete.

+**ALPHA TESTING**

+Alpha Testing is performed at the developer’s site before the software is released to external users.
+It is usually done by internal testers in a controlled environment.
+The purpose of alpha testing is to find bugs before the software reaches real users.

+**BETA TESTING**

+Beta Testing is performed by real users in a real environment.
+The software is released to a limited number of users to get feedback.
+This testing helps in finding issues that were not found during earlier testing stages.

+---

+## ♻️ **Regression Testing**

+- What are the two main activities of regression testing?
+(2023 A(g))

+📘 *(2023 – A (g))*

+### **Definition:**

+Testing done after modifications to ensure that **new changes haven’t affected existing functionality**.

+### **Main Activities:**

+1. **Re-execute test cases** after updates or bug fixes.
+2. **Compare new results** with previous outputs to detect side effects.

+### **Importance:**

+* Maintains software **stability**.
+* Prevents **re-introduction of old bugs**.
+* Often automated using tools (e.g., Selenium, Jenkins).

+---

+## ⚙️ **Testing for Functionality and Testing for Performance**

+### **Performance Testing**

+Focuses on **non-functional attributes** — speed, stability, scalability, and responsiveness of the system.

+#### **Types:**

+1. **Load Testing** – Checks system under expected workload.
+2. **Stress Testing** – Tests beyond limits to observe failure behavior.
+3. **Volume Testing** – Evaluates performance with large data volume.
+4. **Spike Testing** – Sudden increase in user load.

+#### **Goal:**

+To ensure that the system performs **efficiently and reliably** under real conditions.

+---

 ## ⚙️ **Structural Testing (White-Box Testing)**